Human Resources Adviser

 - consult with management, staff and unions about salaries and working conditions

-- give advice on workplace relations policies and procedures, performance management and disciplinary matters
+- give advice on workplace relations policies and procedures, performance management and employment relations matters

-- give advice on employment legislation and health, safety and well-being regulations
+- give advice on employment legislation and health and safety regulations

 - identify and plan staff learning and development